 Biographical Sketch on James E. Prevor

-Mr. Prevor’s writing has been recognized for astute insight into the world of perishable food marketing.
-He has won over 100 editorial awards and is the recipient of American Business Media’s Jesse H. Neal Award and the American Society of Business Press Editors Azbee Award for excellence in editorial, commentary and opinion journalism.
+Mr. Prevor’s writings have been recognized for astute insight into the world of perishable food marketing.
+He has won over 100 editorial awards and is the recipient of American Business Media’s Jesse H. Neal Award and the American Society of Business Press Editors’ Azbee Award for excellence in editorial, commentary and opinion journalism.
 The United Fresh Produce Association, a century-old national trade organization representing the produce trade, named Mr. Prevor its first-ever Member of the Year.

 Mr. Prevor is a frequent speaker at both corporate and association functions, having presented at meetings ranging from the largest conferences and trade shows, such as the Food Marketing Institute, Produce Marketing Association and United Fresh Produce Association conventions, to regional groups, such as the New England Fresh Foods Alliance and the New York Apple Association.
-Mr. Prevor is invited to address groups around the world and has spoken extensively from Australia to Europe appearing before supermarkets, wholesalers and grower groups.
+Mr. Prevor is invited to address groups around the world and has spoken extensively from Australia to Europe, appearing before supermarket, wholesaler and grower groups.

 Mr. Prevor’s expertise has also been sought out by educational institutions, and he is a frequent speaker on college campuses.
 In addition, he has addressed academic groups, such as the American Agricultural Economics Association, and his writing has appeared in publications worldwide, including on the Op-Ed page of The Wall Street Journal.